ssyarlag/election-blog/content/post/2024-10-30-final-prediction/index.md

 Going into this week, I was interested in testing eight OLS models predicting Democratic vote share that I built last week (four models across two sets of data), using leave-one-out out of sample validation.
 Thank you, again, to Matt Dardet for his starter code.

 However, I wanted to consider two additional pieces of data.
 First, I consider data from the Cost of Voting Index, a metric created by Pomante that reflects the degree of challenge that voters face when seeking to cast their ballot (10).
 Second, I added data regarding the Supreme Court's overturning of precedent, specifically adding an interaction term between the number of precedents the court overturned in the previous four years and an indicator variable that representing whether the court had a conservative shift in its decisionmaking that I created using data from Rubin, 2023 (11).
-As discussed in our course, election laws -- and the guidelines that they may place on who is able to cast a vote -- may have a substantial impact on elections, especially through disproportionately affecting certain demographic groups (12).
+As discussed in our course, election laws -- and the guidelines that they may place on who is able to cast a vote -- could have a substantial impact on elections, especially through disproportionately affecting certain demographic groups (12).
 Similarly, rhetoric regarding the Supreme Court's overturning of Roe v.
 Wade and the potential for the next president to shape the Supreme Court's makeup has also impacted campaign strategies, leading me to consider how this may be predictive in this upcoming election (13)

 Importantly, I also updated my training data since last week, replacing the variable of mean poll predictions five weeks out from the election with poll predictions one week out from the election.
 Aside from the fact that this data is now available, this metric also allows me to better account for the underlying factor that I hope to include in my model -- polling predictions.
 Additionally, recognizing that my metric of grant allocation was incorrectly measured, I slightly altered it.
 In previous weeks, I calculated one metric of grant spending across decades for each state, rather than calculating spending in the year or years prior to an election.
 This variable in this form definitely did not drive voting outcomes, as it would be impossible for someone in, for example, the 2000 election to predict how funds would be allocated to their state from 2000 to 2008.
 Instead, I summed the total funding allocated to each state during the previous election cycle, but still took the log of this metric given the shape of the data.
 While this metric is slightly different than the one that Kriner and Reeves used in their study finding significant results (they focused on testing recency bias in voting by focusing on funding allocated in the year before an election), this metric also allows us to aggregate upwards, potentially limiting the missing data challenges from not having data for elections after 2008 (14)